Avril-Cui/61040-portfolio/assignments/assignment1.md

 3. Retail platforms (non-users): Online platforms like Amazon and eBay.
 They benefit from impulse purchases.
 Any solution that encourages reflection before buying could negatively impact their sales.

 ## Food sensitivities and body reactions
 1. Food-sensitive individuals (direct users): These are people who regularly experience issues such as constipation, bloating, or fatigue triggered by the foods they eat.
-Because they are often unaware of their specific sensitivities, they struggle to identify which foods are linked to their symptoms.
+They struggle to identify which foods are linked to their symptoms.
 As a result, they are directly affected by ongoing confusion, discomfort, and uncertainty about their diet.

 2. Healthcare professionals (“indirect users”): Doctors and dietitians whom food-sensitive individuals may consult when their symptoms persist.
 A well-designed solution could support these professionals by providing structured logs and context, making it easier to understand the patient’s dietary patterns and potential triggers.